hundredrabbits/thebook/north_pacific_logbook.md

     Distance to Victoria: 5,447 km (2941 nm)

 ##### 0630
 A ship is passing north of us, we're angling east to not cross its path.
 Had a good restful night, no drama, and we like it that way.
 We passed the 3,241 km (1750 nm) left milestone, and so we treat ourselves to *soba* (see recipes), complete with dipping sauce and our bag of special toppings from Aoki: flavored takenoko (young bamboo).
 Ahead, lies our bigger milestone: The Turn Off.
 It is 500 km (270 nm) ahead.
 I can't believe our progress!
 The weather has not hit us yet, but it is coming!
 No signs of a calm ahead either.
-OH JOY OH JOY!
 If we can continue at this pace, we might arrive in 49 days—now that would be something!

 Fog is ever-present, but with a bit of sun shining through.
 It isn't too cold, even at night.
 We sit at the navigation table with a sleeping bag, and with it we are comfortable.
 Robusta is near Dutch Harbor, maybe they've arrived already.
 We got no message saying so today, we'll miss exchanging emails with our *schnaubees*.

 ##### 1330
 Quiet morning aboard Pino.
-We started doing readings of Cyberiad by Stanislaw Lem.
+We started doing readings of *Cyberiad* by Stanislaw Lem.
 Devine's read it many times already, but thought it would be nice to re-visit it together.
 It provided many hours of fun.
 It is such a good read, a great mix of humor and sci-fi.
-He is a versatile writer, I'm amazed to see the difference in writing styles between that and something like Solaris.
-Cyberiad is more casual, more humorous, but still manages to retain its complexity.
+He is a versatile writer, I'm amazed to see the difference in writing styles between that and something like *Solaris*. *Cyberiad* is more casual, more humorous, but still manages to retain its complexity.
 Amazing read.

 The fog parted today as we were chatting, glass of red wine in hand.
 I peeked outside and just... laughed!
 I felt such joy at being able to see far ahead.
 It's had to describe what I felt.
 Such unbridled joy!
 It is such a relief to see the world and ocean with such precision, clarity and color.
-You don’t quite realized how much you love something until you’re deprived of it for extended periods.
+You don’t quite realize how much you like something until you’re deprived of it for extended periods.

 Devine is making *garlic, nori and chili flake pasta* (see recipes) for dinner.
 We're using up our last onion, and the bulb of garlic is thinning out.
 These ingredients usually go last, but the potatoes are still plentiful.
 Staples in Canada, like carrots, onions and potatoes, are things that are cheap and easy to buy in large quantities, but not in Japan!
 Yellow onions were sold in packs of 3, and were expensive.
-The carrots too were sold in 3's.
+The carrots too were sold in threes.
 Expensive.
 Why 3?!
 It's possible that the price of a larger bag would deter Japanese buyers, as in general, produce there is costly.
-At least, Japanese groceries stock many great items like dried tofu (koya dofu), kiri mochi (rice cakes), fu (wheat gluten blocks), preserved lotus root, dried seaweed, dried mushrooms etc.
+At least, Japanese groceries stock many great items like dried tofu (koya dofu), kirimochi (rice cakes), fu (wheat gluten blocks), preserved lotus root, dried seaweed, dried mushrooms etc.

 ##### 1400
 The wind is rising out of the southwest.
 We have to hand-steer to keep with the waves.
 It's been a while since we've steered outside at night.
 It was very cold, made colder by the lingering moisture in the air.
 It clung to our clothes, wool hats and gloves.
 After our shifts, we'd huddle under a pile of sleeping bags to try and warm ourselves as quickly as possible, to fall asleep as quickly as possible.
 I'd curl up into a ball, to try and accumulate warmth fast.
 Sleep doesn't come when I am cold.

 ##### 0000
 Saw a ship on AIS called KDDI Cable Infinity.
 It's one of those vessels that lay internet cables in the ocean!
 On AIS, it warned ships of its limited manoeuvrability, and to stay 1.852 km (1 nm) away.
 Funny to encounter a ship like this here, they certainly aren't working in the best of conditions, as the seas and winds are high.
 The fog too, is thick and laced with rain.
-On one hand, they're here for work, cause they've been asked to be here, but we're a *pleasure craft* and we’ve only ourselves to blame for being out here.
+They're here for work, cause they've been asked to be here, but we have only ourselves to blame.

+# Catching rain

+< “I think that a boat big enough to carry lots of food and spares could circle the globe several times, relying only on rain." — Bernard Moitessier

+Rain catchment is a good way to top-up your tanks.
+We set up buckets under the mainsail, and pour them into Jerry cans when they are full.
+It is easier to catch water at anchor, when we can set up a tarp that empties into a container.
+At sea, the wind catches into the tarp and is ineffective.
+Some sailors block out areas up on deck, and have the water flow directly into their main tank.
+We don’t recommend doing that unless your deck is free of trapped dirt, or that you’ve got a good filtration system.
+While the rain itself might be safe to drink, it carries dirt or whatever may be on your tarp, or deck.
+And depending on where you are, the rain may have environmental pollutants mixed in.

+We recommend using rainwater for purposes other than drinking and cooking.
+If you are to drink it, it’s important to boil it first, or to run it through a good filtration system.
+The rain at sea is likely safe, devoid of pollutants, but the same can't be said of some anchorages.
+In the Majuro in the Marshall Islands, the lagoon was full of floating fish-processing factories, spitting smoke all day and night.
+We collected rain water there, but never did drink it.

+Even if you don’t plan on drinking it, it’s a good idea to treat the water you catch.
+The easiest way to do this is to add chlorine bleach to your supply.
+This is something we’ve done, and continue to do.
+The suggested ratio of chlorine to water is 2 drops bleach for 1.15 L. The above ratios are for bleach containing 5.25% Sodium Hypochlorite.
+This amount depends on the concentration, the ratios will be different for 5.25% than for 8% chlorine bleach (1 drop: 1.15 L).
+Only use regular, unscented chlorine bleach products that are suitable for disinfection and sanitization, as indicated on the label.
+A good way to remember these ratios, is this saying: “You must be 21 to drink."
+2 drops bleach per 1 L (1 qt) water, easy to remember.
+Note that 1 qt is slightly less than 1 L.

+* * *
 \newpage

 #### July 11th